ckeditor/ckeditor5/packages/ckeditor5-select-all/docs/features/select-all.md

 npm install --save @ckeditor/ckeditor5-select-all
 ```

-Then add the `SelectAll` plugin to your plugin list:
+Then add the `SelectAll` plugin to your plugin list and to the toolbar:

 ```js
 import SelectAll from '@ckeditor/ckeditor5-select-all/src/selectall';